 The women did most of the talking, some offering extra snapshots of their life, such as residential suburb, length of marriage and even pets’ names.
 There were plenty of rings on fingers; we were clearly one of the few ‘living in sin’.
 It turned out we were among the last due.

 It’s the real deal, alright, the dress rehearsal for the big show.
 Was I ready to play the supporting role?

 Two midwives took the sessions over the three weeks.
 In the opening class we were led by an aloof, middle-aged midwife who repeated herself over and over.
 She was entertaining without knowing it.
 “I just want you to make doubly sure you’re doubly sure about everything,” she said.

-The mid-wife placed a comforting arm around Tash.
+The mid-wife placed a comforting arm around my partner.
 “It’s OK to cry,” she said, “giving birth is a very emotional experience.”